NCAR/ncar-python-tutorial/curricula/self_paced/z230-pt1a_selfpaced.md

    print("Hello, world!")
    ```

-Our classic first command will be to print "Hello World".
+Your classic first command will be to print "Hello World".

 14. [python] Try testing the script: